 Ethics statement

-Written informed consent for the collection of biological material (peripheral blood and gastric tissues) and access to medical records for research purposes was obtained from all of the individuals included in the study.
-The Research Ethics Committee of Sacred Heart University in Bauru, São Paulo, Brazil, approved this study (Registration NO. 382.514).
+Written informed consent for the collection of biological material (peripheral blood and gastric tissues) and access to medical records for research purposes was obtained from all individuals included in the study.
+The Research Ethics Committee of Sacred Heart University in Bauru, São Paulo, Brazil approved this study (Registration NO. 382.514).

 Subjects and samples

-First, a case-control study on CG, GC, and healthy individuals (C) was performed in a total of 609 DNA samples obtained from peripheral blood, which were genotyped for TLR9 polymorphisms (rs187084 and rs5743836).
+First, a case-control study on CG, GC, and healthy individuals (C) was performed on a total of 609 DNA samples obtained from peripheral blood, which were genotyped for TLR9 polymorphisms (rs187084 and rs5743836).
 All of the samples included were obtained from patients with gastric complaints who were treated in the Gastroenterology Department of the Clinical Hospital of Marília Medical School in Marília-São Paulo or in the State Hospital of Bauru, São Paulo, Brazil.
 These patients received upper digestive endoscopies between January 2010 and March 2015.
-None of the subjects received chemotherapy drugs, radiotherapy, antibiotics, anti-inflammatory agents, or proton pump inhibitors within 30 d of the endoscopy.
+None of the subjects received chemotherapy drugs, radiotherapy, antibiotics, anti-inflammatory agents, or proton pump inhibitors within 30 d of endoscopy.

-The CG group consisted of 248 patients (110 men and 138 women; mean age: 43.10 ± 21.79 years, range: 10 to 90 years) with a confirmed histopathological diagnosis of CG as per the Sidney System[15], while the GC group was constituted of 161 patients (111 men and 50 women; mean age: 63.33 ± 14.45 years, range: 23-90 years) with a confirmed histopathological diagnosis of GC as per Lauren’s classification[16].
-The control group (C) consisted of 200 healthy individuals free of gastric diseases (97 men and 103 women; mean age: 49.58 ± 21.01 years, range: 10-90 years) who underwent gastric endoscopy and were confirmed with negative for any gastric disease, as well as for H. pylori infection.
+The CG group consisted of 248 patients (110 men and 138 women; mean age: 43.10 ± 21.79 years, range: 10-90 years) with a confirmed histopathological diagnosis of CG as per the Sidney System[15], while the GC group included 161 patients (111 men and 50 women; mean age: 63.33 ± 14.45 years, range: 23-90 years) with a confirmed histopathological diagnosis of GC as per Lauren’s classification[16].
+The control group (C) consisted of 200 healthy individuals free of gastric diseases (97 men and 103 women; mean age: 49.58 ± 21.01 years, range: 10-90 years) who underwent gastric endoscopy and were confirmed negative for any gastric disease, as well as for H. pylori infection.

-In addition, biopsies of fresh gastric tissues were also collected for quantification of the TLR9 mRNA.
-The biopsies were collected mainly from the gastric antrum and corpus regions during endoscopic evaluation or gastric surgery of 48 patients with CG (29 men and 19 women; mean age: 53.10 ± 9.41 years, range: 41-84 years), 26 patients with GC (19 men and 7 women; mean age: 62.77 ± 14.20 years, range: 33-88 years), and 14 individuals who were H. pylori-negative and free of gastric diseases as tested by histopathology (9 men and 5 women; mean age: 49.58 ± 21.01 years, range: 10-92 years).
+In addition, biopsies of fresh gastric tissues were also collected for quantification of TLR9 mRNA.
+Biopsies were mainly collected from the gastric antrum and corpus regions during endoscopic evaluation or gastric surgery of 48 patients with CG (29 men and 19 women; mean age: 53.10 ± 9.41 years, range: 41-84 years), 26 patients with GC (19 men and 7 women; mean age: 62.77 ± 14.20 years, range: 33-88 years), and 14 individuals who were H. pylori-negative and free of gastric diseases as tested by histopathology (9 men and 5 women; mean age: 49.58 ± 21.01 years, range: 10-92 years).

-Polymorphism genotyping and Helicobacter pylori status
+Polymorphism genotyping and H. pylori status

-DNA from peripheral blood was extracted following the protocol by[17], while the DNA from fresh gastric tissues was extracted using the QIAamp® tissue kit (Qiagen, Germany) according to the manufacturer’s instructions and stored at ﹣20 ℃.
-The polymerase chain reaction-restriction fragment length polymorphism technique was used to identify the TLR9-1486 CT (rs187084) and TLR9-1237 TC (rs5743836) SNPs in all three groups.
-The Table 1 summarizes the polymerase chain reaction (PCR) conditions, the sets of primers, the enzymes used in each assay, minor allele frequency (MAF), and location for both polymorphisms.
+DNA from peripheral blood was extracted following the protocol by[17], while DNA from fresh gastric tissue was extracted using the QIAamp® tissue kit (Qiagen, Hilden, Germany) according to the manufacturer’s instructions and stored at -20 °C. The polymerase chain reaction-restriction fragment length polymorphism technique was used to identify the TLR9-1486 CT (rs187084) and TLR9-1237 TC (rs5743836) SNPs in all three groups.
+Table 1 summarizes the polymerase chain reaction (PCR) conditions, sets of primers, enzymes used in each assay, minor allele frequency (MAF), and location for both polymorphisms.
 Approximately 10% of the samples were processed in duplicate for quality control.
-The presence of H. pylori was detected using PCR where a 150 bp fragment was amplified from genomic DNA of samples using the Hpx1 and Hpx2 primers, as described in a previous study[18].
+The presence of H. pylori was detected using PCR where a 150 bp fragment was amplified from genomic DNA samples using Hpx1 and Hpx2 primers, as described in a previous study[18].

 RNA extraction and reverse transcription